CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 This versatile pasta – often eaten with creamy or meaty sauces – is probably the most well-known on our list.
 But what is the origin of the word tagliatelle?
 Its name comes from a verb which translates as ‘to slice’ or ‘to cut’: tagliare.
 So, tagliatelle literally means ‘small slices’, perfectly describing the long strips of this ribbon-like pasta!

-tagliare (vb) – to cut / to slice
+• tagliare (vb) to cut / to slice

-taglio (m) – cut / slice
+• taglio (m) cut / slice

-5) Rotelle
+5) Penne

 Picture: cookbookman (Creative Commons 2.0)

-Taken from the word rotella, meaning ‘little wheel’ or ‘cogwheel’, this pasta is often referred to as ‘wagon wheel’ pasta in the U.S. Similar to the flower-shaped fiori pasta, the large surface area of rotelle, provided by their ‘spokes’, means that they take on extra flavour when added to any sauce!
+Taken from the word rotella, meaning little wheel or cogwheel, this pasta is often referred to as wagon wheel pasta in the U.S. Similar to the flower-shaped fiori pasta, the large surface area of rotelle, provided by their spokes, means that they take on extra flavour when added to any sauce!

-rotelle (f/pl) – little wheels
+• rotelle (f/pl) little wheels

-rotare (vb) – to rotate
+• rotare (vb) to rotate

-fiore (m) – flower
+• fiore (m) flower

-We hope that you’ve enjoyed the first of our Italian articles, and that we’ve reminded you that learning a language is not all about grammar books and memorising verb lists.
-There are countless interesting opportunities for incorporating language-learning into our everyday lives, including at dinner time!
-Do you have a favourite pasta dish that you’d like to share with your fellow Italian learners?
-If so, let us know in the comments below!
+We hope that you’ve enjoyed this article on pasta names in Italian and that it has reminded you that learning a language is not all about grammar books and memorising verb lists.
+There are countless interesting opportunities to incorporate language learning into everyday life, including at dinner time!

 CBG 2.21 | Als ich ein Kind war, durfte ich nicht so viel fernsehen